fluckshop/guiding-principles/README.md

 ### Enough is enough

 Stay small, maintainable, and focused.
 When growth threatens quality, pause and refocus.
 Human-scale progress is the path to sustainability.

+### Build for sustainability

+Develop a sustainable, independent business, built to last and grow with its users.

 ### Community at the core